Skip to main content

 All of these areas have the outside world on one side and the home interior on the other.
 You can think of your thermal envelope as your first line of defense.
 If the thermal envelope is poorly insulated, regulating your home environment becomes a catch-up game.

-Because fiberglass batts only defend against one of three types of heat transfer, their performance is not enough for this vitally important area of the home.
+Because fiberglass batts only defend against one of three types of heat transfer, their performance may not enough for this important area of the home.
+If you want to keep your energy bills low, fiberglass performance may not be enough.

 2. Exterior Walls Face Significant Air Leakage.